International Shipments and Hand-carrying Equipment or Materials Abroad

 - Seizure of goods

-- Failure to obtain an export license when required: could result in fines of $250,000 to $1 million per violation and prison time for criminal convictions
+Export violations for failure to obtain an export license could result in fines of $250,000 to $1 million per violation and prison time for criminal conviction.
+Other penalties could include possible fines for false export declarations ($10,000).

 Legal requirements for all international shipments

-Cuba, Iran, North Korea, Syria and Sudan have strict import and export license requirements.
-If you have a collaborator, or will be sending or receiving items from one of these countries, contact the Export Control Office regarding license requirements.
+Cuba, Iran, North Korea, Russian, and Crimea Region of Ukraine face strict export license requirements due to comprehensive sanctions and embargoes.
+If you plan to send to or receive items from one of these countries, contact the Export Control Office regarding license requirements.
+Anticipate a licensing timeframe of up to a year.

 Restricted Party Screening (RPS)

-Important Note: Contact the Export Control Office with any potential screening matches.
+Note: Contact the Export Control for assistance evaluating potential matches.

 Export license review and declarations

-US export regulations may require an export license or license exception based on:
+U.S. export regulations could require an export license or license exception based on:

 - Shipping destination